 What will this shift towards carbon neutrality mean for day-to-day design and construction?
 What are the challenges and opportunities for deep retrofits, particularly for historic buildings?
 What steps can the design and construction industry take to meet current expectations and prepare for the standards and targets of the future?

-On March 26, join the Boston Society for Architecture to hear Dr. John Straube speaking on low-carbon design and retrofits for Boston’s larger buildings.
+On July 27th, please join the COTE and The BEC at The Boston Society of Architects to hear Dr. John Straube speaking on low-carbon design and retrofits for Boston’s larger buildings.
 An eminent building scientist and educator, Dr. Straube will touch on examples from other jurisdictions and discuss challenges and solutions for a range of complex projects—including real-world projects submitted by attendees.

-Dr. Straube has agreed to address specific real-world concerns during his presentation.
-If you are an architect, engineer, building owner, property manager, engineer, or other interested party —submit specific details regarding your building in relation to meeting carbon targets.
-Please email each detail as a single-page pdf by 9 PM ET on March 24 and include up to 3 questions with your submission*.
+For building owners, property managers, engineers, and beyond —submit specific details regarding your building in relation to meeting carbon targets.
+Please email each detail as a single-page PDF and include up to 3 questions with your submission*.
 A selection of submissions will be incorporated into the program by Dr. Straube to address specific real-world concerns.

-* By submitting a project detail, you confirm that you have authority to give permission for use, and thereby grant permission for use by the Boston Society for Architecture and other participants of this event.
+* By submitting a project detail, you confirm that you have authority to give permission for use, and thereby grant permission for use by the Boston Society of Architects and other participants of this event.

 Dr. John Straube, Ph.D., P.Eng., Principal and Senior Building Science Specialist, RDH Building Science